Property at valuation, policy for surpluses and deficits, level 3 hierarchy disclosures for unobservable inputs

 The revaluation methodology is determined, with advice from CBRE, independent chartered surveyors, and incorporates management judgement where appropriate.
 The application of a valuation multiple to the FMT of each site is considered the most appropriate method for the Group to determine the fair value of freehold and long leasehold licensed land and buildings.

 In the current and prior period, judgement has been applied to establish the basis of FMT that a willing third-party buyer would assume.
 The estimation of FMT is derived from the individual profit and loss accounts of pubs and restaurants and is inclusive of the centrally recorded trading margins earned by the Group but exclusive of certain head office costs.
 This represents the Group’s best view of the value that would be attributed by other reasonably efficient operators.
-In the current period FMT reflects the reported site performance.
-In the prior period the prevailing reported profits were negatively impacted by high and sustained cost inflation, notably in food and energy price increases driven by the Ukraine conflict.
-However the inflationary pressures were not expected to fully impact on site valuations and as such, FMT was determined to include an adjustment to reported profit margins.
+In both the current and prior periods FMT is estimated with reference to the reported site performance, with averages of the last two years performance taken in the current period.

 For the purposes of the valuation, and in order to group together properties of a similar nature, groupings by brand are applied for which standard multiples have been established through third-party inspections of 20% of the freehold and long leasehold licensed property estate.
 Judgements are applied in assessing multiples on the basis of market evidence of transaction prices and nature of the overall offer within the local market, with specific consideration given to geographical location, ancillary revenue such as accommodation sales from bedrooms and lease terms for long leasehold sites.